Term Life Insurance FAQs

 • How much term life insurance should I consider?

-• Does a term life policy have cash value?
+• Does a term life insurance policy have cash value?

 No, our term life policies have no cash value and no payout after the term expires.
-Our policies provide affordable life insurance coverage for a specific time duration and provide your beneficiaries with the full policy value in the event of unexpected death.
+Our policies provide life insurance coverage for a specific time period and provide your beneficiaries with the full policy value in the event of unexpected death.

 • What is the purpose of the online quote tool?

 Many people seek help estimating how much term life coverage is needed and how much it might cost before applying.
-This is where the quote tool comes in—you share some basic information, including how you assess your current health status, and you can easily see an estimated monthly cost.
+With our quote tool, you share some basic information, including how you assess your current health status, and you can get an estimated monthly cost.
 When viewing your quote results, you are able to change health status to understand potential cost implications.
-Note: your final price is personalized and based on the answers provided in the online application (i.e., health history, lifestyle, and family health history), medical information, and third-party data obtained during underwriting.
+Note that your final price is personalized and based on the answers provided in the online application (e.g., health history, lifestyle, and family health history), medical information, and third-party data obtained during underwriting.
 Please note that most applicants will fall in the Average/Standard range for health status.
-See your estimated quote.
+Get your estimated quote.

 • Can I have more than one term policy?